 Institutions may set higher requirements for admission only with written approval by the University System chief academic officer and a follow-up Board review of impacts to a particular institutional sector.
 Students meeting the minimum FI requirements are not guaranteed admission.
-Students meeting the minimum FI requirements are not guaranteed admission.
+Students meeting the minimum FI requirements are dission.